 How do you prevent this scenario from occurring?
 Get your QDRO preapproved before finalizing your divorce.
 By contacting the plan sponsor in advance, you can avoid costly delays in splitting a retirement plan.

 Use a QDRO Attorney for Help

 QDRO Solutions is based in Mt.
 Pleasant, South Carolina.
-It is one of the top firms in the United States for drafting QDROs, as their founder wrote The Complete QDRO Handbook: Dividing ERISA, Military, and Civil Service Pensions and Collecting Child Support from Employee Benefit Plans.
-You can learn more about QDRO Solutions in this interview here.
-[Insert Interview]
+It is one of the top firms in the United States for drafting QDROs.
+In fact, their founder wrote The Complete QDRO Handbook: Dividing ERISA, Military, and Civil Service Pensions and Collecting Child Support from Employee Benefit Plans.

-There is a QDRO Consultants firm based in Medina, Ohio.
+There is a QDRO Consultants firm based in Medina, OH.
 While the information about their team is not clear, members of the firm have authored two books: Dividing Pensions in Divorce and Value of Pensions in Divorce.
-The Ohio-based firm also has a website dedicated to attorneys at https://www.qdrodrafting.com/.
-At the moment, they offer a 7-12 business day turnaround time for QDRO forms.
+This Ohio-based firm also has a website dedicated to attorneys at https://www.qdrodrafting.com.

-There is also a QDRO Consultants based in Reno, Nevada, owned by Melinda C. Cameron.
-The firm has a very clean website describing the drafting process and a QDRO costs $725.
-They also have packages for initial consultations.
+There is also a QDRO Consultants based in Reno, NV, which is owned by Melinda C. Cameron.
+The firm has a very clean website, which describes the drafting process.
+They offer a QDRO that costs $725, and they also have packages for initial consultations.

-QDRO Express, based in Taylor, Michigan, is owned by Robert Treat.
-According to the website, the firm specializes in QDROs in Michigan and Ohio, but also works nationally.
-Their QDRO fees start at $500 and increase from there.
+QDRO Express is based in Taylor, Michigan.
+Owned by Robert Treat, the firm specializes in QDROs in Michigan and Ohio, but it also works nationally.
+Their QDRO fees start at $500, and increase from there.